 What medical expenses can I claim?

-- your children or your spouse's or common-law partner's children, aged 18 and under, who depended on you for support during the tax year; and
+- Your children, or your spouse/partner's children, age 18 and under, who depended on you for support during the tax year; and

 - Your, or your spouse/partner's, children over 18, parents, grandparents, brothers, sisters, aunts, uncles, nieces, or nephews who depended on you for support and lived with you during the tax year, or who have been a resident of Canada during the tax year.

 The residency condition does not apply if the dependant was your, or your spouse/partner’s, child or grandchild.

 - Where do I enter my medical expenses in TurboTax?

 - How do I choose a claim period for medical expenses?